 The agency accounts for contributions, including promises to give received from third parties, in accordance with the recommendations of the Accounting Standards Codification ("ASC") 958.
-In accordance with ASC 958, contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence or nature of any donor restrictions.
-All donor-restricted support is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restriction.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
+In accordance with ASC 958, contributions received are recorded as unrestricted, or restricted support, depending on the existence or nature of any donor restrictions.
+All donor-restricted support is reported as an increase in restricted net assets, depending on the nature of the restriction.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.